virtual-labs/ph3-lab-mgmt/docs/exp-build-process.md

              All the tasks and units use this directory as root and relative paths are computed accordingly.

-- LaTeXinMD :: This feild gives LaTeX support into the markdown using KaTeX integration.
+- LaTeXinMD :: This field gives LaTeX support into the markdown using KaTeX integration.
 The feature is controlled by a flag which needs to put on the experiment descriptor.

 - code-assessment :: Configuration for the code-assessment component.
 It includes options like languages to choose from, position/index in the List of all Units.